-And they laded their asses with the corn, and departed thence....
+And it came to pass as they emptied their sacks, that, behold, every man's bundle of money was in hi...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.